Keyboard shortcuts

 git stash list

-# Option A: Commit work in progress (preferred)
+# Option A: Commit (preferred)

 git commit -m "wip: [describe current state]"